About Us

 Greater Atlanta is one of the most vibrant regions in the country, but the region has significant barriers to realizing its potential in the future because of its continued ranking at the bottom of the list of metro areas in income mobility.
 Children born in low-income households have only a 4% chance of getting out of poverty in their lifetime.

 We at United Way of Greater Atlanta don’t like those odds.
-Our work is about changing them so that children — regardless of where they’re born — have the chance to realize their potential and build lives that sustain them, their families, and their communities.
+Our work is about changing them so that children — regardless of where they’re born — have the chance to realize their potential and build lives that sustain themselves, their families, and their communities.

-Our history
+Our Mission

 United Way was founded in 1905 by 27-year-old attorney Joseph Logan following a snow and ice storm that left many without food and supplies.
 His mission – which inspires ours to this day – was to mobilize the caring power of the community to provide a hand up to anyone in need.